 The Convertible Homes prototype achieves a 6-star energy rating and this can be increased to meet your sustainability requirements.
 The building materials specified have been carefully considered and selected using set criteria.
 Read more about our sustainable convertible homes here.

 Steel Colourbond CGI

-Steel Colourbond CGI (corrugated iron) roof and wall cladding has been specified for its inherent properties – durability, low thermal mass, low maintenance, fire and storm resistance and economics.
+Steel Colourbond CGI (corrugated iron) roof and wall cladding has been specified for its inherent properties – durability, low thermal mass, low maintenance, bushfire and storm resistance and economics.
 It’s also ideal for rain harvesting and provides an appropriate architectural response for both rural and coastal locations.

 Plywood was the world’s first engineered timber product and has been predominantly specified for the ceiling and wall linings while also assisting with bracing the structure.
 The specified plywood is produced from 100% renewable and sustainable plantation resource timber, is economical and has an environmentally friendly manufacturing process using 100% resource landscaping materials – bark and log cores.
 Other inherent qualities including low toxicity, low embodied energy, low thermal mass, high uniform strength and low shrinkage, versatility, lightweight and impact resistance make it an appropriate choice.